About the Process

 Any preliminary issues you raise will be assessed after mediation.

 We will schedule and provide mediation and conciliation services at no cost to the parties.
-Mediation and conciliation are usually scheduled for a half-day session, and we can easily do it virtually.
+Mediation and conciliation are usually scheduled for a half-day session.

 If mediation or conciliation results in a settlement, both parties (you and the Respondent) will sign a settlement agreement.
 This agreement would state what the parties have committed to do to resolve the dispute.
 It will still have to be reviewed and approved by the Commission.